Girl, Missing: Plot

 Later, Lauren's adoptive parents tell her they adopted her believing she was Sonia's child, without realizing she had been kidnapped.
 Nonetheless, they are accused of abduction and taken to prison.
 Missing her adoptive family terribly, Lauren argues with Annie, claiming that Annie doesn't love her.
 Annie replies that she almost killed herself after Lauren went missing.

 Lauren moves in with her two sisters, Shelby and Madison Purditt, but has trouble fitting in with the rest of the family.
 She begins receiving threatening text messages telling her to "keep quiet or die."
 At first, she believes Shelby is the one sending them, but it turns out to be Sonia Holtwood.
 Finally, Holtwood sends Lauren a text saying her sister will die unless she goes to Sam's boat, the Josephine May.
 There, she finds Madison gagged and Sonia with a paid criminal, Frank.
 Jam appears as the boat starts to sink with everyone still trapped inside.
 Jam rescues them, but Madison is unconscious.

 In the hospital, Annie and Lauren share a true mother–daughter moment, where Lauren sees Annie for who she truly is.
 Later, back at Sam and Annie's house, Lauren meets her adoptive parents at the door; they say that they have been released from jail and have been invited there by Sam and Annie.
 All of them have a conversation, and Lauren is asked who she wants to live with: her birth parents or her adoptive parents.
 She replies that she chooses both.
-Lauren then goes to the marina with Jam.
+Lauren then goes to the marina with Jam, who confesses his feelings for her.